rockcat/cpm_ide/README.md

 Remote CCP (`remote/remotccp.asm`, see `specs/Remote CCP Specification.md`) is a small resident CP/M program that answers short text commands over the same serial line used for interactive typing - selecting drives, listing files, and streaming file contents as hex-encoded blocks with per-block acknowledgement.
 It's the fastest and most reliable transfer path, used automatically once installed:

 - On first use, if `REMOTCCP.COM` isn't found on `A:`, you're asked whether to install it there via `PIP` reading from `RDR:`
-- Once present, it's used to scan drives/files (replacing the slower CCP `DIR`-driven scan) and for all automatic file transfers
+- Once present, it's used to scan drives/files (replacing the slower CCP `DIR`-driven scan), and for automatic file transfers when `cpmIde.transferApplication` is set to `REMOTCCP.COM` (the default)
-- If it's ever unavailable or the install is declined, the extension transparently falls back to the CCP-command/XMODEM path - no functionality is lost, just some speed
+- If it's ever unavailable (or the install is declined) drive/file scanning transparently falls back to the CCP-command path - no functionality is lost, just some speed; a transfer explicitly set to use it instead reports the failure so you can pick a different transfer application

 ### Building Projects